 Most choose to tour these areas of West Virginia by car on a series of country byways.
 Your driving tour can also lead to new thrills once the sun goes down; from a melodious performance by the state’s symphony orchestra, to an exciting reenactment of the infamous Hatfield-McCoy feud.
 You can join a square dance in a restored barn or watch a horse or greyhound cross the finish line at one of the state’s many racetrack and gaming resorts.
 And, you’ll enjoy a unique style of Southern cuisine, technically part of the Appalachian style of cooking, which emphasizes wild or cultivated plants, berries, nuts, wild game and corn.

-Of the state's 35 public airports, eight offer commercial airline service: Huntington/Tri-State Airport, Parkersburg/Mid-Ohio Valley Airport, Clarksburg/Harrison-Marion Regional Airport, Morgantown Municipal Airport, Charleston/Yeager Airport, Bluefield/Mercer County Airport, Beckley/Raleigh County Memorial Airport and Greenbrier Valley Airport.
+Of the state's 35 public airports, eight offer popular commercial airline service: Huntington/Tri-State Airport, Parkersburg/Mid-Ohio Valley Airport, Clarksburg/Harrison-Marion Regional Airport, Morgantown Municipal Airport, Charleston/Yeager Airport, Bluefield/Mercer County Airport, Beckley/Raleigh County Memorial Airport and Greenbrier Valley Airport.